damienmckenna/metatag/README.txt

   engine to confirm ownership of the site; see the "Metatag: Verification" submodule.

-* The MobileOptimized, HandheldFriendly, viewport and cleartype meta tags are available via the Metatag: Mobile submodule.
+* The MobileOptimized, HandheldFriendly, viewport, cleartype and theme-color meta tags are available via the Metatag: Mobile & UI Adjustments submodule.

 * A variety of favicon sizes and styles can be added to the global configuration using the Metatag: Favicons submodule.